jdc20181/BeffsBrowser/README.md

 More information can be found in the offical [wiki](https://github.com/jdc20181/BeffsBrowser/wiki/First-Update-of-the-new-year!)

-*Important remember to uninstall the previous version before installing otherwise it will NOT work!*
+Version 1.6.1 change log can be found below:

-#Version 1.6.1 Beta *Coming December'16*
+#Version 1.6.1 Beta

 Happy Holidays!!!